-High-resolution graphics for your IBM[®] PC, AT,[®] XT,[®] PCjr[®], true PC compatibles, and the Heath Zenith Z-100."
+A Library of Graphics Routines for Use with Turbo Pascal High-resolution graphics for your IBM° PS/2", PC, AT, XT, PC jr° and true compatibles.
 Comes complete with graphics window management.

-Even if you're new to Turbo Pascal programming, the Turbo Pascal Graphix Toolbox will get you started right away.
-It's a collection of tools that will get you right into the fascinating world of high-resolution business graphics, including graphics window management.
+F ven if you're new to Turbo Pascal programming, the Turbo Pascal Graphix Toolbox will get you started immediately.
+It's a collection of tools that will get you right into the fascinating world of highresolution business graphics, including graphics window management.
 You get immediate, satisfying results.
 And we keep Royalty out of American business because you don't pay any-even if you distribute your own compiled programs that include all or part of the Turbo Pascal Graphix Toolbox procedures.